CiscoSteve42/Notes/Linux/LFCA/IntrotoCloudInfraTech.md

 * **KVM** is a loadable virtualization module of the Linux kernel that converts the kernel into a hypervisor capable of managing guest VMs.
 Originally designed for x86, but ported to FreeBSD(umm what? this is listed but it's an OS, not a CPU architecture...maybe they know something I don't?
 Whatever.), S/390, PowerPC, IA-64, and ARM

 ### KVM Features

+* **KVM** is an open-source software that provides hardware-assisted virtualization with support for various guest OSs, such as Windows, Solaris, or Linux

+* Enables device abstraction of network interfaces, disk, but not the processor.
+Instead, it exposes /dev/kvm interface that can be used by an external user space host for emulation.

+* **Examples of User-Space Tools** for KVM VM management include **KubeVirt**, **QEMU**, and **virt-manager**

+* Supports **nested guests**, which is exactly what it sounds like.
+Also supports hotpluggable devices such as CPUs and PCI devices

+* **Overcommitting** is possible for the allocation of additional virtualized resources that may not be available on the system

+### Creating a Virtual Machine Instance on the KVM Hypervisor

+* **virt-manager** GUI/ VMM (Virtual Machine Manager) for KVM VM instances

+* This is honestly pretty straightforward and similar to VirtualBox as far as setting up a VM goes, although I did have to follow the Mental Outlaw video linked above with the installation and setting up services/configs

+### Benefits of Using KVM

+* its FOSS

+* provides efficient hardware-assisted virtualization for a crapload of OSs (Linux, BSD, Solaris, Windows, MacOS, ReactOS, Haiku)

+* provides para-virtualization of Ethernet cards, disk I/O controllers, and graphical interfaces for guest OSes

+* highly scalable

+* employs advanced security features, utilizing SELinux.
+Provides **MAC (Mandatory Access Control)** between VMs, and won a bunch of military awards for being dope as shit

+### VirtualBox Overview

+* It's like KVM but not as good

+* GPLv2 license

+### Benefits of Using VirtualBox

+* Also FOSS

+* Runs on all mainstream OSs

+* choose between software or hardware-based virtualization

+* easy to use

+* run virtualized apps side-by-side with normal desktop applications

+* provides **teleportation** (live migration)

+### Vagrant Overview